xiaoyue10131748/cloudmesh-manual/docs-source/source/README-storage.md

 ### Pytests

 Script to test the GDrive service can be accessed under tests folder using the following pytest command.

+TODO rename to test_storage_gdrive.py

 ```bash
 $ pytest -v --capture=no tests/test_gdrive.py